Employer Insights

 New York Sexual Harassment Penalties

-Because sexual harassment is a serious offense, there are a variety of repercussions and penalties for those who break the law.
+Because sexual harassment is a serious offense, there are a variety of repercussions and penalties for those that break the law.
 The exact penalty is dependent on the severity of the harassment.

-Furthermore, violations of conduct that include physical touching, coerced physical confinement, or coerced sex acts, may classify as a crime.
+Furthermore, violations of conduct that include physical touching, coerced physical confinement, or coerced sex acts may be classified as a crime.

 Disciplinary Action

-Disciplinary action for workplace sexual harassment can come in the form of written warnings, suspension without pay, and mandatory counseling for whoever has violated the policy of the organization.
+Disciplinary action for workplace sexual harassment can come in the form of written warnings, suspension without pay, and mandatory counseling for individuals that have violated the policy of the organization.

 Termination

-Depending on the severity of the violation, perpetrators are subject to immediate termination from their job.
+Depending on the severity of the violation, perpetrators are subject to immediate termination from his or her job.

 Fines